eez-open/studio/help/en-US/components/widgets/Button (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Button se koristi kada se treba izvršiti neka akcija preko GUI-ja, pritiskom na njega generira se 'CLICKED' event, koji je u ovom slučaju by default dodan u listu event handlera.
-Button ima dva stanja enabled i disabled, koji se postavlja preko `Enabled` propertija.
-Za svako stanje postoji poseban style, `Default style` za enabled stanje i `Disabled style` za disabled stanje.
+This Widget is used when an action needs to be performed via the GUI, clicking on it generates a `CLICKED` event, which in this case is added to the list of event handlers by default.
+The widget has two states enabled and disabled, which is set via the `Enabled` property.
+Each state has its own style, `Default` style for the enabled state and `Disabled` style for the disabled state.

 # PROPERTIES

-## Label [DRAFT]
+## Label

-Ovo je text koji se prikazuje unutar buttona.
+The text that will be displayed inside the button.

-## Default style [DRAFT]
+## Default style

-Ovaj style se koristi prilikom renderiranja ako je buttone enabled.
+Style to be used for rendering if the Widget is enabled.

 ## Text [EMPTY]

-## Enabled [DRAFT]
+## Enabled

-Ako je true onda je button enabled, inače je disabled.
+If it is true, then the button is enabled, otherwise it will be eisabled.

-## Disabled style [DRAFT]
+## Disabled style

-Ovaj style se koristi prilikom renderiranja ako je buttone disabled.
+Style to be used for rendering if the Widget is disabled.

 # INPUTS [EMPTY]